 - Set your tree near the fireplace.

 - Create faux gifts by wrapping various sized empty boxes and placing them beneath the tree.
 Now, you're set for a visit from Santa.

 If your Christmas spirit can't be contained and you want to go all out, then go for a gingerbread house design.
 This display focuses on the outside of your cubicle, rather than inside, and would be perfect for those with a corner space.
 If you don't have the corner cubicle, no worries, the design can easily be scaled down to cover any size wall.

 - Brown craft paper

-- Polyester stuffing or white felt
+- Polyester stuffing, white felt or white craft paper

 - Large plastic candy canes